doyeonkim2016/TIL/Java/Collection/Collection01.md

 //1.4 Iterate over the ArrayList
 //2 types: Iterator and ListIterator
 //Iterator gives you an opportunity to traverse the list in one direction, the latter allows you to traverse it in both directions
+//box each to an integer -> convert to the data type you want using collect function()

 List<Integer> list = new ArrayList<>(
   IntStream.range(0,10).boxed().collect(toColection(ArrayList::new)));